 Gender: The average car insurance cost for a male teenager is higher than that of a female teenager.
-As per statistics shown by insurance carriers, the cost of a potential accident is much higher in case of a male teen driver.
+As per statistics shown by insurance carriers, the cost of a potential accident is much higher in the case of a male teen driver.
 Therefore, the car insurance cost tends to be higher for a male teen.

 Location: If you live in a rural area where the occurrence or odds of accidents are pretty low, the average cost of teen car insurance would also be low as well.
 If you live in a city or urban area, the car insurance cost would be higher.

-Grades: Good grades play a crucial role in the determination of average car insurance cost of teen drivers.
+Grades: Good grades play a crucial role in the determination of the average car insurance cost of teen drivers.
 Insurance companies believe students with good grades tend to be smart and safe drivers.
 Therefore, they reward them with good student discounts.
-Male teen drivers could lower their car insurance cost by obtaining good grades.
+Male teen drivers could lower their car insurance costs by obtaining good grades.
 The average cost of female teen drivers who have good grades can be substantially low.

 One Vehicle: If you want to share your car with your teenager, ask your insurance company about the car that will reduce the average cost for your teenage driver.
 This will help you both share one vehicle while reducing the cost of car insurance for your teenager.

-Deductibles and Coverage: If you have a teenager who is very difficult to insure, you could significantly reduce the average cost of car insurance for your teen by going for a very inexpensive used car and choose to pay for only liability insurance (the lowest allowable by law).
-You can also choose increase the deductible to the maximum amount.
-Of course, it’s a gamble because in the event of an accident, the car needs to be replaced at full cost.
+Deductibles and Coverage: If you have a teenager who is very difficult to insure, you could significantly reduce the average cost of car insurance for your teen by going for a very inexpensive used car and choosing to pay for only liability insurance (the lowest allowable by law).
+You can also choose to increase the deductible to the maximum amount.
+Of course, it’s a gamble because, in the event of an accident, the car needs to be replaced at full cost.
 However, if you can take this gamble, you could save thousands of dollars on the premium.

 Also Read: How to Get the Cheapest Car Insurance

-Driving Classes: Most insurance companies offer a good discount to teen drivers who have taken a safety driving course.
+Driving Classes: Most insurance companies offer a good discount to teen drivers who have taken a safe driving course.
 While not all states require teens to participate in such courses, it can be a good investment if you want to lower the cost of your teen’s car insurance.

 Although every situation is unique, here are some examples to help you calculate the average cost of car insurance for your teenager.

-You own a 7-year old SUV that is fully insured with liability, comprehensive and collision and a $500 deductible.
+You own a 7-year-old SUV that is fully insured with liability, comprehensive and collision, and a $500 deductible.